regolith-labs/ore-pool/README.md

 ## Webhook
-The server depends on a [helius webhook](https://docs.helius.dev/webhooks-and-websockets/what-are-webhooks), such that we can parse mining rewards asynchronously.
+The server depends on a [helius webhook](https://docs.helius.dev/webhooks-and-websockets/what-are-webhooks), for parsing the mining rewards asynchronously.
 - You'll need to create the webhook manually in the helius dashboard.
 It should be of type `raw`.
 - Also will need to generate an auth token that helius will include in their POST requests to your server.
 Pass this as an env var to the server.
 - Creating new webhooks requires specifying the account address(es) to listen for.
 You want to put the proof account pubkey that belongs to the pool.
 You can find this pubkey by running the `proof-account` command in the [admin server](./admin/src/main.rs).